86Box/probing-tools/pcireg/README.md

 pcireg
 ======
-DOS and UEFI tool for reading, writing and dumping PCI configuration space registers; scanning the PCI bus; and more.
+DOS, UEFI and Linux tool for reading, writing and dumping PCI configuration space registers; scanning the PCI bus; and more.

 Usage
 -----